Alwin1605-lab/Design-Thinking/PROJECT_SUMMARY.md

 3. ✅ Update issue status
 4. ✅ View analytics

-### Test 5: Email Notifications (with n8n)
+### Test 5: Chatbot
-1. ✅ Start n8n and activate workflow
+1. ✅ Ensure `GROQ_API_KEY` is set in Backend/.env
-2. ✅ Update issue status as admin
+2. ✅ Open the chatbot widget (bottom-right) on any page
-3. ✅ Check email inbox for notification
+3. ✅ Ask how to report an issue or how to enable Authenticator
-4. ✅ Verify email formatting
+4. ✅ Verify a helpful response

 ---